How to Build a Budget Music Studio: Best Guide for the Beginners

 Small diaphragm microphones (SDMs) — are, as I mentioned before, better with capturing frequencies more evenly.
 By getting probably the best transient response, they are great for reproducing quicker sounds, such as a guitar or ukulele, especially when you are trying to record a sick fingerpicking pattern you recently learned.

-If you want to learn more about condenser mics, check out my list of the best condenser microphones for beginners.
+Check out my list of the best condenser microphones for beginners.

 Let’s move to the next type of mics now, the fewer details, the better they will settle in your head, trust me!